vesmil/thesis-source/README.md

 ### Run

-Simply pass a directory as a mountpoint to the executable.
+Simply pass a Directory as a mountpoint to the executable.

-**Note:** The directory must exist and be empty - TODO solve empty directory problem
+**Note:** The Directory must exist and be empty - TODO solve empty Directory problem

 ```bash
 CustomVFS <mountpoint>